-- 1. Understand the basic concepts of Design Thinking of Stanford Model. - 2.
-Identify the basic concepts of Empathy and the process of sensitization. - 3.
-Develop an understanding of the basic concepts of ideation techniques. - 4.
-Familiarize with the basic concepts of prototyping and testing. - 5.
-Apply the current knowledge from learning about (knowledge) vs. learning to become (skills and mindsets).
+- 1. To get exposed to the basic concepts of Design Thinking of Stanford Model. - 2.
+To appreciate the basic concepts of Empathy and the process of sensitization. - 3.
+To develop an understanding of the basic concepts of ideation techniques. - 4.
+To familiarize with the basic concepts of prototyping and testing. - 5.
+To acquire and apply the current knowledge from learning about (knowledge) vs. learning to become (skills and mindsets).